 To avoid any potential confusion with North Korea’s capital, Pyongyang, the PyeongChang resort - which is just 50 miles south of the demilitarized zone that separates the two countries - changed its name for the Games, by capitalizing the “C.”

 The city lost by three votes to Vancouver for hosting duties in the 2010 Olympics, and by just four votes to Sochi for the 2014 event.

-, split between Pyeongchang and neighboring Gangneung, will be used during the 17 days of the Games.
-Six new venues have been built, and additional venues have been renovated for the Games.
+In total, 13 venues, split between Pyeongchang and neighboring Gangneung, were used during the 17 days of the Games.
+Six new venues were built, and additional venues were renovated for the Games.

-A record 102 medals will be awarded in 15 disciplines.
+A record 102 medals were awarded in 15 disciplines.

-For the first time, viewers in all US time zones will have access to live coverage of the games, instead of a delayed replay.
+For the first time, viewers in all US time zones had access to live coverage of the games, instead of a delayed replay.

 June 22, 2010 - The three cities are selected as finalists to host the 2018 Olympics.

 June 7, 2011 - NBC and Comcast are awarded the rights to continue broadcasting the Olympic Games through 2020 for $4.38 billion.
 Since 1964, NBC has broadcast 16 editions of the game.

 July 6, 2011 - The winning city, Pyeongchang, is announced in Durban, South Africa.